-You can self assess, do internet research, or seek assistance from experts to help determine the age of a banjo, and there are benefits and drawbacks to each method.
+You can self assess, do internet research, or seek assistance from experts to help determine the age of a banjo.
+There are benefits and drawbacks to each method.

 Self Assessment of a Banjo’s Age

-Depending on the instrument you’re trying to assess, there may be some clues which you can use to assess the age of a banjo.
+Depending on the instrument you’re trying to assess, there may be some clues which you can use to determine the age of a banjo.

-Looking at brand markings, serial numbers, model numbers, and other manufacturer labels are all a great place to start.
+Looking at brand markings, serial numbers, model numbers, and other manufacturer labels are all great places to start.

 In fact, this could be both the starting point and the end of your search, since many modern instruments are well labelled, and the information indicating the age of the instrument could be quite obvious after this simple assessment.